simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 If the Propose recipient wants to add the contact to the group they:
   1. Generate a token.
   1. Store the invitation identifier, proposer's token, and their token.
-  1. Broadcast a SyncToken message that includes the invitation identifier and their token.
   1. The Leader: Rebroadcasts the Propose message to all Approvers.
   1. Approvers: Send an Invite message to the invitee that includes the invitation identifier, their token, and the count of current members.

 The choice to accept or reject and the generated token should be locally committed before sending messages so conflicting messages are not sent.

-_TODO: If a malicious member receives all tokens from the other members, they can then fabricate legitimate Accept messages.
-However, members must only listen to an Accept messages from the user they invited (who they believe to be the invitee).
-This means that when all members agree on the invitee, the ability to fabricate an Accept message is useless.
-When member(s) mistake the invitee for a collaborator of the malicious member, the malicious member can help the collaborator trick the confused member into accepting the collaborator's membership.
-Seemingly, this offers little benefit, because the malicious parties cannot fool any other member.
-The confused party now believes the collaborator to be part of the group, but to what end?
-This can be avoided by moving the TokenSync messages to after receipt of the Accept message, but is less efficient._

 #### Invitee